TI-Nspire series: Added features in OS 4.0

+OS 4.0 works only for the Nspire CX and CX CAS, not the Nspire classics (Clickpad, Touchpad).

 An indicator now displays the angle mode (Degrees, Radians or Gradians) in effect for the current application.
 In window settings on graphs, exact inputs such as 7/3 or 2*π can now be used for input of custom window settings.

 Added features in OS 5.0

 OS 5.0 is currently exclusive to the CX II/CX II CAS and their -T counterparts.
 These features were added in this release: